Bachelor of Arts in Psychology

 or BIOL A108

 |Principles and Methods in Biology|

-Complete an 8-credit sequence of a world language or American Sign Language from the GER list
+Complete any two-semester sequence in humanities, world language, or American Sign Language

 All of the psychology capstone courses have rigorous prerequisites.
 Minimum grades of C in these prerequisites are required for admission into the capstone courses.
 See course descriptions of each capstone course for more details.

 A minimum of 120 credits is required for this degree, of which 42 credits must be upper-division.

 This concentration provides foundational knowledge and professional skills to apply the science of behavior analysis across a range of settings and client populations, including staff in the workplace, children and adults with intellectual and cognitive disabilities, and individuals with autism spectrum disorder.Completing the coursework below, in addition to required supervised practicum experience with a Board Certified Behavior Analyst, helps prepare students to apply for the Behavior Analysis Certification Board examination for becoming a Board Certified Assistant Behavior Analyst.
 Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 |PSY A400||Strategies of Behavior Change||3|

 |PSY A495A||Psychology Practicum||3|